Skip to content

 • Sandbox template defines which objects and records to include (up to 10K records per object)

-• Template design is critical — include enough data to test but not so much that it slows refresh
+• Template design matters.
+Include enough data to test but not so much that it slows refresh.

-• Sensitive data may be included unless you implement data masking
+• Sensitive data may be included unless data masking is in place

 Full Copy Sandbox